 After you have formally applied to become a foster parent the Resource social worker will start a home study assessment.
 This process includes:

 - Assessment interviews.
 A social worker will visit your home for a series of interviews to determine if you, as a foster parent, have the ability to respond to a child’s emotional, physical, and cultural needs.
 The interviews will also assess your willingness to work as part of a team with the social worker, the child’s family, and where appropriate, with the child’s Aboriginal community.

 Once the references, criminal record check, medical report, and assessment interviews prove satisfactory, the home is approved and a Family Care Home contract will be signed.
 Based on discussions and an assessment of your abilities, your resource social worker will discuss with you what children may be appropriate for you to foster.

 This entire process could take up to 18 months from beginning to end.

 For More Information

-If you would like to know more about becoming a foster parent, contact our office:
+If you have more questions about becoming a foster parent, contact our office: